Inwerpsel/use-theme-editor/README.md

 I have no good name for it yet (in code called MovablePanels).
 It makes drag and drop rearrangement in React very easy.

 ### [History management](https://github.com/Inwerpsel/use-theme-editor/blob/main/src/hooks/useResumableReducer.js)
-This was built from the ground up with `useSyncExternalStore`, which makes it possible to sync with a single history timeline, while offering an identical function signature as `useState` and `useReducer`.
-Any code that uses either should just work with history by replacing the function.
+Using `useSyncExternalStore`, this hook makes it possible to sync with a single history timeline, while offering an identical function signature as `useState` and `useReducer`.
+Any code that uses either should just work with history by replacing the function, and adding a string key.

 * Capture any combination of separate states (simple or with reducers) into a single history timeline.
 * Only elements with changes are ever rerendered when jumping between any 2 states in history.